top of page

 DJ King Flow opens Episode 57 with a fierce trio of tracks from Honey Dinero, showcasing her solo talents and collaborations with Murda Megz and The Bad Seed.
 These opening cuts balance street wisdom with lyrical depth, firmly planting her at the centre of DJ King Flow’s spotlight.
 Benny The Butcher’s Summer 25 follows with raw, autobiographical insight over grimy production, while Stoney Brooks and Mike Titan keep the energy high with abstract freestyles and introspective flows.

 Closing the episode, Smif-N-Wessun drop Elephant In The Room, a seasoned anthem with a strong presence, before Ghostface Killah, Lloyd Banks, and Nicholas Craven wrap up the mix with Endangered Innocence, a soulful meditation on survival.
-The episode concludes with DJ King Flow’s exclusive interview with Honey Dinero, offering listeners a rare look into her journey, creative process, and vision in today’s underground hip-hop scene.
+DJ King Flow connected with Honey Dinero on Mixtape Addict 57 for a grounded and personal conversation covering independence, resilience, and the realities of the music industry.

 Honey Dinero & Murda Megz - Soul Assassins